 Tax arbitration is an intricate area of law.
-It is therefore vital for us to understand what tax arbitration entails, its consequences, and the effects it has on the legal sector.
+It is therefore vital for us to understand what tax arbitration entails, its consequences for taxpayer rights, and the effects it has on the legal sector.

 On November 20, 2018, relevant figures from the national and international tax field gathered at IE Law School’s LawAhead Hub to discuss the “Current Approaches to Tax Arbitration.”
 On this occasion, IE Law School hosted Patricia A. Brown and Violeta Ruiz Almendral who guided the debates.

 In 2015, the Organization for Economic Co-operation and Development (OECD) released their Final Report on Action 14 – Making Dispute Resolution Mechanisms More Effective – as part of the G20 Base Erosion and Profit Shifting (BEPS) Project.
 This Final Report highlights the following: “eliminating opportunities for cross-border tax avoidance and evasion and the effective and efficient prevention of double taxation are critical to building an international tax system that supports economic growth and a resilient global economy.”
 Nevertheless, these measures should not result in punishing compliant taxpayers with further uncertainty and unintended double taxation.
 Therefore, supporting taxpayer rights by ensuring that profits are taxed where value is created – prescribed as BEPS Project’s fundamental initiative – similarly requires improving dispute resolution mechanisms between the competent authorities.